 Acetone poisoning is rare.
-The body is capable of breaking down large amounts of acetone naturally.
-Therefore, for overexposure to occur, very large amounts must be produced, ingested, or inhaled.
+Your body is capable of breaking down large amounts of acetone naturally.
+For overexposure to occur, you must produce, inhale, or ingest very large amounts within a short period of time.
 Mild acetone poisoning symptoms include:

 Severe symptoms are very rare and include:

-Acetone poisoning has an unusual symptom that aids in diagnosis: the breath of the patient will have a fruity odor from all the ketones in his or her blood.
-Laboratory tests are difficult to run for acetone because of the amount naturally present in the body.
-Physicians look for high levels of acetone and ketones and physical symptoms to make a diagnosis.
-Tests to aid in diagnosing acetone poisoning include:
+Acetone poisoning has an unusual symptom that aids in diagnosis: The ketones in your blood cause your breath to have a fruity odor.
+It’s difficult to test for acetone because of the amount naturally present in the body.
+Your doctor will look for high levels of acetone and ketones and physical symptoms to diagnose you.

-This is done until no more acetone is present.
-The stomach pumping procedure raises the risk of accidental aspiration pneumonia, a condition in which the water is accidentally pumped into the lungs instead of the stomach.
-The patient can drown from the liquid filling his or her lungs.
+Stomach pumping raises the risk of accidental aspiration pneumonia, a condition in which the water is accidentally pumped into the lungs instead of the stomach.
+A person can drown from the liquid filling their lungs.

-If you have a metabolic disorder, such as diabetes, be sure to follow your doctor’s instructions regarding diet, medication, and lifestyle.
-If you notice changes in your symptoms, contact your doctor to discuss adjustments to your regimen.
+If you have a metabolic disorder, such as diabetes, be sure to follow your doctor’s instructions about diet, medication, and lifestyle.
+If you notice changes in your symptoms, contact your doctor to discuss adjustments to your treatment regimen.
 This will keep internal sources of acetone under control.

-Acetone from external sources can enter the body four different ways:
+Acetone from external sources can enter your body accidentally or purposely:

 Written by: Lydia Krause